 Do the Trust not let the doctors take leave in their last 7 days of their post?

-Trusts confirm that they do restrict leave in the last week for shadowing purposes but there is no concrete rule.
-This would be a decision for the employer, the trust, to make.
+Some Trusts confirm that they do restrict leave in the last week for shadowing purposes but there is no concrete rule.
+This would be a decision for the employer, the trust, to make with the F1/F2 doctor.